salilab/saliweb/doc/configfile.rst

     The Google Analytics UA for tracking traffic.
 Please ask a sysadmin to register the service.
 As default, the ModBase UA is used.

+track_hostname
+    If set to "True" then the hostname or IP address of each web service user is stored in the database.

 backend
 =======